Sourdough Sugar Cookies

 Instructions

-• Preheat oven to 350°F. Line 2 sheet pans with parchment paper.
-Set aside.
+• Preheat the oven to 350°F/190°C. Line 2 sheet pans with parchment paper and set aside.

-• In the bowl of a stand mixer fitted with the paddle attachment, add the butter, oil, granulated sugar, and powdered sugar.
+• In the bowl of a stand mixer fitted with the paddle attachment, add the sourdough discard, butter, oil, granulated sugar, and powdered sugar.
+Sprinkle the salt, baking powder, and baking soda over the ingredients.
+Mix on medium low speed until creamy, 1-2 minutes.
+Scrape down the sides of bowl as needed.

 227 g unsalted butter

-164 g vegetable oil or other neutral-flavored oil
+164 g vegetable oil (or neutral oil like canola oil)

 250 g granulated sugar